 Romanowski has written for numerous publications in the United States, Europe, and Asia (e.g. Georgetown Journal of International Affairs, The Diplomat, Global Asia, Rzeczpospolita, Tygodnik Powszechny).
 Educated at the University of Warsaw, he speaks fluent English, Russian, and Polish.

-Recently, he has testified before the Committee on Foreign Affairs of the European Parliament presenting the 21-st century Silk Road strategies of Russia, the United States, and China.
-Romanowski has also authored a report for the European Parliament Think Tank, which examines the geopolitical dynamics between the key powers in Central Asia.
+Recently, he has testified before the Committee on Foreign Affairs of the European Parliament presenting the 21st century Silk Road strategies of Russia, the United States, and China.
+Romanowski has also authored a report for the European Parliament Think Tank, which examines the geopolitical dynamics among the key powers in Central Asia.